 Data Protection Officer

 The Council has a Data Protection Officer to make sure it is complying with data protection laws.
-The Council’s Data Protection Officer is Kevin O’Kane.
-Please use the 'Contact Us' option (or email firstname.lastname@example.org) if you wish to contact the Data Protection Officer.
+You can contact us via our online form or you can email if you wish to contact the Data Protection Officer.

 The personal data we hold about you may be collected on a paper or online form, by telephone, email, CCTV, by a member of our staff, or one of our partners.
 When we collect and process your personal information, we are committed to the principles set out in data protection laws.

 Those principles are there to protect you and make sure that:

 - we tell you why we need your information and what we will do with it